 Bake and Serve

-- Place in preheated oven for 23-35 minutes until medium golden (caramel) and the centers are set.
+- Place the cinnamon rolls into a preheated oven for 23-35 minutes until medium golden and the centers are set.
 The bake time will depend how big you cut the rolls, how hot your oven runs, and the type of pan you choose.